siddarthpatel/data-processing/kafka-setup/usage.md

 >{'user_id': 2, 'reciepient_id': 1, 'message': 'Hello there'}
 ```

 Open a new terminal window and exec into your kafka container to verify this.
-We use `kafka-console-consumer.sh` to consume the messages through the `bootstrap-server` with the `--from-beginning` flag to list all messages
+We use `kafka-console-consumer.sh` to consume the messages in the `broker` with the `--from-beginning` flag to list all messages

 ```
 kafka-console-consumer.sh --topic messages --bootstrap-server kafka:9092 --from-beginning